requirementsmet38/bitcoin-custody/README.md

 To be able to transfer funds to the robber, you need seed A or B in addition to seed C. You can't get access to seed A or B without talking to at least one other person.

-This increases risk on the robber because the robber would have to wait for you to make a phone call to retrieve seed A or go to a place of business to retrieve seed B. From the robbers point of view, these are actions that could result in alerting the authorities.
-They could also increasing the time to execute the robbery and give the authorities more time to react.
+This is risky for the robber because he would have to wait for you acquire seed A or B. The actions needed to acquire seed A or B could result in authorities being alerted.
+These actions prolong the robbery and give the authorities more time to react.
 A robber is more likely to call off the attack at this point.

 ### One key being lost